Shaluu-24/Keystone/Zidio_Keystone Project/README.md

 needs, enforced on the server, not just hidden in the UI.

 What good looks like:

-🧑‍💼 A dispatcher raises a work order, assigns it to a technician, and tracks it on a board 🔧 A technician opens their jobs, starts work, logs parts and time, and marks completion 📊 A manager sees what's overdue, who's overloaded, and whether SLAs are being met 📱 A customer raises a request and tracks its status without phoning anyone
+- 🧑‍💼 **Dispatcher:** Raises a work order, assigns it to a technician, and tracks progress.
+- 🔧 **Technician:** Views assigned jobs, starts work, logs parts and time, and marks completion.
+- 📊 **Manager:** Monitors overdue work orders, technician workload, and SLA compliance.
+- 📱 **Customer:** Raises service requests and tracks their status in real time.
 ---

 ## 🛠 Tech Stack